comonoidial/ILFL_on_CH/notes/abstractmachine.md

 > *let lambdas bind their free variables*

 Inspecting the heap of non-trivial programs one will observe that many lambdas look very similar.
-The lambdas on heap originating from the same let binding in the program differ only in the usage of a few variables.
+The lambdas on heap originating from the same let binding in the program vary only in the usage of a few variables.
-Only the free variables within lambdas can differ between instances on the heap, as they could have been substituted in the app or let rules.
+Only the free variables within lambdas can differ between instances on the heap, as they might have been substituted in the app or let rules.

-we can extract the changing part from lambda by introducing a extra lambda parameter for each free variable and change the original lambda binding with a application of the new lambda with the free variables for example:
+We can extract the changing part from lambda by introducing a extra lambda parameter for each free variable, and replace the original lambda binding with a application of the new lambda with the free variables.
+For example:
 ```
 let f = \x y -> a ... y ... x ... b in ..
 ```
-where a and b are the free variables of the lambda expression transforms into:
+Where a and b are the free variables of the lambda expression, transforms into:
 ```
 let f' = \a' b' x y -> a' ... y ... x ... b' in
 let f = f' a b in ...
 ```
 <!-- %% TODO something about optimizing code if the new f is used in an application -->
 Now that lambda have no free variables anymore the substitution operation can skip traversing lambdas.
-And because lambda expression have no dependencies anymore, they can be floated out to the toplevel of the program.
+And because lambda expression have no dependencies anymore, they can be floated out as toplevel definitions of the program.
 We can express this in the following specialization of the language:
 ```
 P ::= def f = \x_n -> E in P | E